Wondering if you need to fill out the Special Events Permit for your event? Please see our Frequently Asked Questions below.

 A: There is a $50 administrative fee that is due at the time an application is submitted for Special Event permits.
 There may be additional fees for permits in Spokane Parks (see application).
 Special Event permits through Spokane Fire Department vary in cost, but typically are $88.

 You may incur additional costs for extra services such as the need for off duty police officers or paramedics.
 In addition, you may be required to contract with outside vendors for services such as barricades or traffic control.
 The City will provide a rough estimate of extra services and a cost outline during the initial feedback period of 10 days.
 This will help you as the event organizer see the entire cost of the event and plan accordingly.
 You may also need a temporary entertainment facility permit (see below) depending on the type of event.

 Comprehensive general liability insurance is also required (see below), and there may be additional costs to other agencies if there will be food or alcohol at your event (see below).

 A: Yes.
-The applicant for a special event master permit must possess or obtain comprehensive general liability insurance in the amount of single limit coverage of at least one and a half (1.5) million dollars to protect the City against loss from liability imposed by law for damages on account of bodily damage and/or property damage arising from the special event.
+The applicant for a special event master permit must possess or obtain comprehensive general liability insurance in the amount of single limit coverage of at least one (1) million dollars to protect the City against loss from liability imposed by law for damages on account of bodily damage and/or property damage arising from the special event.
 You may be required to obtain additional coverage if your event is considered high risk.
 The insurance certificate should name the City of Spokane as an additional insured.

 A: If you are using existing on site power for your event, you will likely not need an electrical permit.
 Additional permits and an electrical inspection may be required if temporary power or generators will be used in your special event.
 If those inspections are required outside normal business hours or days, an after-hours inspection fee may be assessed.